YagilItzhak/HTMC/README.md

 ### Tailwind CSS

-Tailwind CSS is a utility-first CSS framework that can be used to style your HTMC components.
-Add Tailwind classes directly to the elements within your component definitions.
+Tailwind CSS is a utility-first CSS framework for styling HTMC components.
+You can add Tailwind classes directly to the elements within your component definitions.

 ```html
 <htmc-define>